improving-minnesota/react-workshop/labs/lab-04-flux.md

 },
 ```

-- Finally we need a `register()` method that allows our the implementing stores to register **Actions** and the callbacks with the store.
+- Finally we need a `register()` method that allows our stores to register **Actions** and callbacks with the store.
-  - This method takes an object (events) that has the action types for keys with the respective callback as the value.
+  - This method takes an object (events) that has the action types as keys and the respective callback as the value.
-  - When the method is called, it registers a callback with the dispatcher that checks if there is a matching event and calls the callback when there is.
+  - When the method is called, it registers a callback with the dispatcher which checks if there are any matching events.
+If there are matches, it then calls the associated callback.
   - The callback must return a **Promise** so that when it resolves, `emitChange()` is called and all of the store's listeners can react accordingly.

 ```javascript